Last updated: June 26, 2026

 Practice mode limitations

 Practice mode can help you learn paytables and hold or discard examples.
-It cannot prove a strategy, guarantee exact execution, simulate real-money pressure or make video poker risk-free.
+It cannot prove a strategy, promise exact execution, simulate real-money pressure or make video poker lower risk.
 If practice wins make you feel ready to spend more, treat that as a stop signal rather than proof.

 When not to play video poker